wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

     *   (d) that the judgment was obtained by fraud; or

-    *   (e) that the enforcement of the judgment, not being a judgment of a superior court or an inferior court of Australia under which Australian tax is payable, would be contrary to public policy in New Zealand; or
+    *   (e) that the enforcement of the judgment would be contrary to public policy in New Zealand; or

     *   (f) that the rights under the judgment are not vested in the person by whom the application for registration was made.